marcelmedina/vs-code-dev-days-workshop/lessons/LESSON1.md

 ### Step 2: Update `package.json` with Kiota Dependencies

-After the client is generated, ask Copilot to update your project's dependencies with a more explicit prompt:
+After the client is generated, ask Copilot to update your project's dependencies with this prompt:

 > Can you please update the existing `package.json` in the `forecast` folder to include the latest recommended Kiota TypeScript dependency?